sp-tarkov/server/FEATURES.md

 ### Starting Profile Types

-The following profile types are available to start with when creating an account in the Launcher.
+The following profile types are available to start with when creating an account in the Launcher:

 - Standard Profiles:
 	- Standard